 - Will the information I give be verified?

-- If I don’t qualify, may I apply later?
+- If I don’t qualify, can I apply later?

-- May I apply if someone in my household is not a U.S. Citizen?
+- Can I apply if someone in my household is not a U.S. Citizen?

 - Who should I include as members of my household?

 - What if my income is not always the same?

 - We are in the military.
 Do we include our housing allowance as income?